 Crni Vrh also offers good quality apres ski and accommodation, making it a great option for a few days away from the city, or whoever else you are basing yourself during your Serbian break.

 In the western portion of Serbia, you will find the beautiful Dinaric Alps, and there you will find Tara Mountain.
 Here is a high-quality ski resort, which is also a national park.
-You’ll find stunning natural sights around here, as well as fantastic hiking opportunities too.
+You’ll find stunning natural sights around here, as well as fantastic hiking opportunities too (pack your warm coat!).

 The fact that Divcibare is only a short distance away from the capital means it’s a great weekend getaway if you want to spend time in the city and amongst nature, enjoying little skiing along the way.
 There is also an excellent spa resort around here, so you can enjoy total relaxation.

-Maljen Mountain is simply magnificent, and the Black Peak offers long runs for experienced skiers.
+Maljen Mountain is simply magnificent, and the Black Peak offers long runs for experienced skiers (pack your collapsable water bottle).
 This might be a smaller ski resort, but it’s one that offers convenience if you don’t want to spend days on end in a resort.
-Beginners will enjoy the smaller runs which are accessible by foot in some cases, but experienced skiers will also enjoy the longer runs, which are more challenging.
+Beginners will enjoy the shorter runs accessible by foot in some cases, but experienced skiers will also enjoy the longer runs, which are more challenging.

-The resort on the mountain is Babin Zub, and it’s a wonderful resort, which is ideal for all ability levels.
-There are three separate trails that are all easily connected by cable car, including a gondola lift to the highest peak, located towards the southwest of the resort’s range.
+The resort on the mountain is Babin Zub, and it’s a beautiful resort, which is ideal for all ability levels.
+Three separate trails are all easily connected by cable car, including a gondola lift to the highest peak, located towards the southwest of the resort’s range.

-The mountain within the Dobre Vode ski resort is called Goc, and here you will find wonderful skiing opportunities and a chance to really kick back and relax in beautiful natural surroundings.
+The mountain within the Dobre Vode ski resort is called Goc, and here you will find fantastic skiing opportunities and a chance to really kick back and relax in beautiful natural surroundings.

-There are two trails which are dedicated to beginners as well as children, and a cable car which easily takes you from one part of the resort to another.
+Two trails are dedicated to beginners and children and a cable car, which easily takes you from one part of the resort to another.
 There is a more challenging section for intermediates within this section too.
 More advanced skiers won’t miss out, thanks to the other runs, which are ideal for testing your ability.

-Dobre Vode is also surrounded by historical areas and spa facilities, so there is plenty to see and do apart from skiing itself.
+Historical areas and spa facilities also surround Dobre Vode, so there is plenty to see and do apart from skiing itself.

-With all this talk of winter and skiing, which resort in Serbia will you choose to head to first?
+With all this winter and skiing talk, which resort in Serbia will you choose to head to first?